Klinsmann appointed Hertha Berlin head coach until end of the season after Covic dismissal | Goal.com

 Hertha sit 15th in the Bundesliga after 12 fixtures, having lost their last four successive matches, with a 4-0 defeat at Augsburg on Sunday marking their latest setback.

-Pressure had been mounting on Covic in recent weeks, and it has now been confirmed that the 44-year-old has left the club after just five months in charge.
+Pressure had been mounting on Covic in recent weeks, and it has now been confirmed that he has left the club after just five months in charge.

+The 44-year-old had spent the last 20 years of his career at the Olympiastadion, both as a player and a manager of the club's academy side, before accepting the top job at senior level back in July.

 "We regret that it has come to this, but ultimately, in terms of development and recent results, we felt there was a need for action.
 I would like to thank Ante for his commitment and in time we will talk to him about alternative ways for him to be involved with Hertha BSC."